CLOSED CHURCHES WITHIN THE

 Directions:

-Take US 30 to the west end of the village of Breezewood, turn north on E. Graceville Road and go 4
+Take US 30 to the west end of the village of Breezewood,

-miles to the T with W. Graceville Road.
+Graceville Road.
 Turn left and go 0.5 miles.
-The
+The church is on the

-church is on the left.
-The 1877 county atlas indicates the exact location
+left.
+The 1877 county atlas indicates the exact location of the building.

 Historic Conference: